Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Ablation Studies

-\boldpara{Evaluation Metrics} To evaluate the performance of our proposed model, we provide both qualitative and quantitative results.
-Additional qualitative results including more illustrative video examples can be found on the \href{https://sites.google.com/view/versatile-behavior-diffusion}{Project Website}.
-Furthermore, We employ with following metrics to thoroughly test our proposed method quantitatively: \begin{itemize} \item \textit{Off-road}: A binary metric indicating whether a vehicle drives off the road, determined by its position relative to oriented road graph points.
-A vehicle is considered off-road if it strays from the right side of an oriented road edge.
-The off-road rate is calculated as the percentage of vehicles transitioning from on-road to off-road across all simulated agents and generated scenarios. \item \textit{Collision}: A binary metric identifying collisions between agents.
-Collisions are detected when the 2D bounding boxes of two objects overlap at the same time step.
-The collision rate is calculated as the percentage of agents involved in collisions across all simulated agents and generated scenarios. \item \textit{Wrong-way}: A binary metric measuring whether a vehicle deviates from its intended driving direction.
-A wrong-way movement is flagged if the vehicle's heading angle deviates more than 90 degrees from its closest lane direction for over 1 second.
-The wrong-way rate is calculated as the percentage of vehicles entering the wrong way across all simulated vehicles and generated scenarios. \item \textit{Kinematic infeasibility (Kin.)}: A binary metric assessing whether a vehicle's transition steps are kinematically plausible.
-The limits for acceleration magnitude (6 $m/s^2$) and steering curvature magnitude (0.3 $m^{-1}$) are set empirically.
-The kinematic infeasibility rate is calculated as the percentage of vehicles with infeasible trajectories across all simulated vehicles and generated scenarios. \item \textit{Log divergence (ADE and FDE)}: These metrics quantify the deviation from ground truth behavior using displacement error.
+We employ the following metrics to thoroughly test our proposed method quantitatively: \begin{itemize} \item \textit{Off-road}: A binary metric indicating whether a vehicle drives off the road, determined by its position relative to oriented road graph points. \item \textit{Collision}: A binary metric identifying if collisions happen between agents. \item \textit{Wrong-way}: A binary metric measuring whether a vehicle deviates from its intended driving direction. \item \textit{Kinematic infeasibility (Kin.)}: A binary metric assessing whether a vehicle's movement is kinematically plausible. \item \textit{Log divergence (ADE and FDE)}: These metrics quantify the deviation from ground truth behavior using displacement error.
 Average Displacement Error (ADE) is the L2 distance between an agent's simulated and ground-truth positions at each time step.
-Final Displacement Error (FDE) is the L2 distance between an agent's simulated and ground-truth positions at $t = 8$ seconds.
-ADE and FDE are reported as averages across all time steps and valid agents in all generated scenarios. \item \textit{Minimum Log divergence (minADE and minFDE)}: These metrics quantify the minimum deviation from ground truth behavior using displacement error among all generated scenarios for each scene.
-MinADE and minFDE are reported as averages across all time steps and valid agents for all scenes. \end{itemize}
+Final Displacement Error (FDE) is the L2 distance error at $t = 8$ seconds. \item \textit{Minimum Log divergence (minADE and minFDE)}: These metrics quantify the minimum deviation from ground truth behavior using displacement error among all generated scenarios for each scene. \end{itemize}

-\subsection{6.1 Composition with Behavior Priors}
+\subsection{Composition with Behavior Priors}